figtools/figgy.docs/docs/manual/figgy-cloud/bastion.md

 will be one `.tfvars` file for each account you are integrating.
 If there are extras, delete them.

 !!! tip ""
-    Don't forget to set  `create_deploy_bucket = false` in `01_configure_figgy.tf`, if you're using your own bucket.
+    Don't forget to set  `create_deploy_bucket = false` in `01_configure_figgy.tf`, if you're using your own S3 bucket.
     You will want to put the appropriate bucket name in each of the vars/* files for each account.

 **env_alias** must match to the environment names you set in your `02_configure_bastion` file in the `env -> accountId` map.

 **webhook_url** is optional, but if you want you can add a Slack webhook url where Figgy can post notifications for configuration changes.

-==You may want to rename some of these files so they appropriately match your selected environment names.==
+> You may want to rename some of these files so they appropriately match your selected environment names.

 ## Deploy Figgy
-The order you deploy these configurations to each account does not matter.
-But for the sake of this walk-through, lets start with the `bastion` account.
+The order you deploy these configurations to each account does not matter, but for the sake of this walk-through lets start with the `bastion` account.

 You'll want to run `terraform apply` for each environment.
 Each environment is associated with a `vars/env-name.tfvars` file.

-Here's what a workflow would look like:

 **Here's what a workflow would look like:**